 “The automation introduced in the aviation sector in the 1980’s has been very beneficial because a pilot cannot control everything.
 But today the number of tasks delegated to the machine is such that the pilots assume a new role, that of supervisor, which implies new learning,” said Mickaël Causse, engineer-researcher specialized in neuroergonomics in ISAE-SUPAERO’s Department of Design and Operation of Aerospace Vehicles (DCAS) and co-organizer of the International Conference on Cognitive Aircraft Systems (ICCAS).

 “In the new generations of civil and military aircraft, operations will be increasingly complex.
 It is necessary to assist the crew in a relevant way,” added Jean-Louis Guéneau, of Dassault Aviation, Technical Manager of the Chair of Design and Architecture of Cognitive Aerial Systems (CASAC), which associates the industrialist with ISAE-SUPAERO and its foundation.

-Assistance that involves detecting fatigue, decreased alertness, stress, distraction or even excessive confidence in automation.
+Assistance that involves detecting fatigue, decreased alertness, stress, distraction, or even excessive confidence in automation.
 For this, systems such as eye-tracking, facial temperature measurements or electrocardiograms can be implemented.
 “We must quantify the human factor, measure what can be measured.
 This research, which we support in particular in the context of the CASAC Chair, is useful in designing the architecture of future systems and also in establishing appropriate regulations for certification,” Jean-Louis Guéneau went on to say.
-The aircraft – but also the drones and autonomous vehicles – of the future will have to be intelligent, sensitive to context, have the ability to learn and interact with operators in a natural way.
+The futur aircraft – but also the drones and autonomous vehicles – will have to be intelligent, sensitive to context, have the ability to learn and interact with operators naturally.